-- 1) Your duties require you to be away from the general area of your tax home (defined earlier) substantially longer than an ordinary day's work. - 2) You need to get sleep or rest to meet the demands of your work while away from
+- Your duties require you to be away from the general area of your tax home (defined earlier) substantially longer than an ordinary day's work. - · You need to get sleep or rest to meet the demands of your work while away from

 Limited deduction for meals.
-You can generally deduct only 50% of the costs of the following meals.
+You generally can deduct only 50% of the costs of the following meals.